-In this paper, we first reviewed the main results of [5]: how to convert a logical form of Boolean equation into an algebraic form.
-Then, we proposed a framework for control Boolean networks.
+In this paper we first reviewed the main results in [5]: How to convert a logical form of Boolean equation into an algebraic form.
+Then we proposed a framework for control Boolean networks.
 The structure of the cycles in the input-state space was obtained.
 Using the input-state technique, we investigated the general structure of Boolean networks.
-Then, as the network has a cascade structure, a structure of chaired cycles, called rolling gears, has been revealed.
-It was shown that the rolling gears structure is the explanation that tiny attractors decide the order of networks.1
+Then, as a network has cascade structure, a structure of chaired cycles, called Rolling Gears, has been revealed.
+It was shown that the Rolling Gears structure is the explanation that tiny attractors decide the order of networks.